Jtoosh/chess/notes.md

 ### Lecture: Java Generics

 Generic programming is a way to make classes and methods functional for a wider range of classes and data types.
 Simply stated, a **generic class** is a class that takes in type parameters.
 These are given in the class signature, inside of angle brackets, like this: `public class Entry<K, V>`.
-Then, when instantiating the generic class, the type parameters are filled in the type declaration (the type parameters can be filled in the constructor too, but is not necesary.)
+Then, when instantiating the generic class, the type parameters are filled in the type declaration (the type parameters can be filled in the constructor too, but is not neccesary.)
 Example: `Entry<String, Integer> entry1 = new Entry<> ("JST", 2234);`.

 Notice that the `Integer` wrapper class was used.
 Generics cannot use primitives as valid type parameters.